WilliTheDude/coding-challenge/solution.md

 2. When you have created the database, the next step is to open up two new windows in your favorite terminal.
 First, navigate to the root folder of the project, in both windows, then in one of the windows run the command `yarn`.

+3. After `yarn` is done running then run `yarn upgrade` to ensure that you have the latests version of the packages in your project.

-3. When yarn is done running, start the **_data-streams service_** in one of the two windows by running `yarn start`, and the worker class in the other window by running the command `yarn start worker`
+4. When yarn is done running, start the **_data-streams service_** in one of the two windows by running `yarn start`, and the worker class in the other window by running the command `yarn start worker`

-4. To issue the worker class to start open a third terminal window and run `curl -X POST http://localhost:3000/start`
+5. To issue the worker class to start open a third terminal window and run `curl -X POST http://localhost:3000/start`

-5. To retrieve the data that has been persisted by the data-streams service run the following: `curl -X GET http://localhost:3000`.
+6. To retrieve the data that has been persisted by the data-streams service run the following: `curl -X GET http://localhost:3000`.

-6. To finally stop the worker class from fetching data run the following `curl -X POST http://localhost:3000/stop`
+7. To finally stop the worker class from fetching data run the following `curl -X POST http://localhost:3000/stop`

 # Short-comings and future work
 ## Future work